Q: How can I become a member?

-A: Of course, and in addition to the personal beds, there are “community beds” where you are welcome to plant veggies or flowers of your choice, as well as harvest herbs and other plants that are growing in
+A: Of course, and in addition to the personal beds, there are “community beds” where members can plant veggies, herbs, and flowers to be shared by all.
+All members are welcome to harvest herbs and other plants that are growing in the shared community beds.

 Q: What can I plant in my bed?

 A: You’re welcome to plant whatever you like, as long as it is legal, and not an invasive species that will interfere with other members’ plots.
 Just be responsible about maintaining it and vigilant if your plants start invading other members’ plants.

 Q: What are the responsibilities of membership?

 A: We have monthly meetings (first Tuesdays at 7:30pm), and community work days (third Saturdays 10am-2pm), as well as monitoring hours that you’ll be required to participate in in order to maintain active membership.
 To remain a member in good standing, you’ll need to attend at least 2 meetings and 4 work days in a calendar year (January-November), and spend 3 hours a month as a garden “monitor”.
 This means keeping the garden open to the public, welcoming folks who wander in, and answering questions about the garden.

 Q: What are “work days” and do I have to be there all day?

 A: Work days are the once-a-month days when necessary tasks and general garden maintenance get done.
 Currently we meet on the third Saturday of the month at 10am.
 The hours are 10-2 but you’re not required to be there the whole time and of course you can stay later if you like.
 It’s also a great time to get to know other members and learn the ins and outs of maintaining a community garden.
 Some chores include weeding the community beds, watering or adding compost tea to the beds, building raised beds, pruning trees, picking up supplies.
 There’s an ongoing to-do list and other members will be there to help guide you and assign tasks if you’re not sure what to do